iterative/katacoda-scenarios/get-started/stages/03-running-a-stage.md

 `dvc repro prepare`{{execute}}

-The second command doesn't run the stage because no dependencies have changed, no outputs are missing and no other conditions have been modified.
+The command doesn't run the second time, because no dependencies have changed, no outputs are missing and no other conditions have been modified.

-It's possible to run the whole pipeline with a single:
+It's possible to run the whole pipeline in a single command:

 `dvc repro`{{execute}}